 If students are unhappy with their LSAT score, they can retake it.
 However, students cannot take the LSAT more than three times within two years.
 The exception to this is when the law school you are applying to requires a more recent test score than you have.
 This requires special approval.

-Students who are considering retaking the LSAT should keep in mind that in most cases retaking it does not substantially improve scores.
-There is also a chance the student’s retest score may be lower than the original scoring.
-However, in cases with extenuating circumstances, such as illness during the first exam sitting, then retaking the LSAT might improve a student’s score.
+If you are considering retaking the LSAT, you should keep in mind that in most cases retaking it does not substantially improve scores.
+There is also a chance that your retest score may be lower than your original score.
+However, in cases with extenuating circumstances, such as illness during the first exam sitting, retaking the LSAT might significantly improve a your score.

-In many cases law schools will average applicants’ LSAT scores taken from multiple tests.
-Therefore, if there were extenuating circumstances to explain why a student’s second sitting of the LSAT produced substantially higher scores, the student should inform the law school admissions department.
+In many cases law schools will average applicants’ LSAT scores taken from multiple test sessions.
+Therefore, if there were extenuating circumstances to explain why your second sitting of the LSAT produced substantially higher scores than your previous score you should inform the law school admissions department so they can take the information into consideration.